bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Another thing that has to keep in mind that a variable defined by a 'var' command remains in effect for as long as the program goes.

-If a function defined by a 'fn' command references a variable, this variable does not have to exist by the time the 'fn' command is run.
+If a function defined by a "fn" command references a variable, this variable does not have to exist by the time the "fn" command is run.
 However, it has to exist when the function is "called".
 Thus, following is valid.

     fn f(x) = x + a